 What Are Today’s Top-Paying Gigs in B2B Writing?

 Before I answer that, keep in mind that I focus on writing for Business-to-Business or “B2B” companies.
-These are businesses that sell products and services to other businesses.
-Think: consulting firms, software companies, forklift manufacturers, sales training firms, and so forth.
+The B2B industry generally breaks down to three types of companies …

 1. Email Campaigns

 Business-to-Business companies in the U.S. send over a million distinct email marketing messages every week.
 They rely on email campaigns to generate leads, make offers, follow-up with prospects, close sales, and stay in touch with their target audiences.

 Of course, the more effectively those emails are written, the better the results.
 That’s why companies love B2B copywriters who know how to create winning emails.